Do I need a Cohabitation Agreement?

 If you get married after signing a cohabitation agreement, you should seek the advice of a solicitor.

-In lots of cases, your agreement can carry some weight in a financial claim if the marriage were to break down; but it all depends on how the document is worded.
+In many cases, your agreement can carry some weight in a financial claim if the marriage breaks down; however, it depends on how the document is worded.
 It is best to enter into a pre-nuptial agreement in such circumstances.

 When should I draw up a cohabitation agreement?